floraxinru/recipes-datasets/README.md

 https://www.kaggle.com/kaggle/recipe-ingredients-dataset/home *

-Good dataset to start with (from Kaggle playground competition).
-(June 27) no recipe name! just id number and list of ingredients
+Good dataset to start with (from Kaggle playground competition)

+(June 27: no recipe name! just id number and list of ingredients)

 Related projects: